 Finally, we explore the possibilities of addressing rising inequality through progressive taxation.
 It is clear immediately that this task will be much easier when the underlying structural inequality rises less steeply than when it escalates according to the σ = 5 scenario in Figure 6.
-In fact, as Figure 7a illustrates, a modest tax differential (a tax band of 40% applied to earnings higher than the income of workers) and a minimal wealth tax (of only 1.25% in this example) when taken together could equalise incomes relatively easily when σ = 0.5 but fail to curb the rising inequality when σ = 5.
+In fact, as Figure 7a illustrates, a modest tax differential (a tax band of 40% applied to earnings higher than the income of workers) and a minimal wealth tax (of only 1.25% in this example) when taken together could equalise incomes relatively easily when σ = 0.5 but fails to curb the rising inequality when σ = 5.

 Figure 7b shows the per capita disposable incomes of the two segments for the low elasticity case.
-It is notable that towards the end of the run, capitalist incomes and worker incomes are at the same level even though the overall growth rate has declined to zero, exactly counter to the fear of rampant inequality from declining growth rates which motivated this study.
+It is notable that towards the end of the run, capitalist incomes and worker incomes are at more or less the same level even though the overall growth rate has declined to zero, exactly counter to the fear of rampant inequality from declining growth rates which motivated this study.
 Indeed, extension of the model run beyond 100 years would see workers incomes overtake capitalist incomes under these assumptions.
 Essentially, workers and capitalists would have swapped places in distributional terms.
+Presumably, this would already have triggered corrective policy responses - such as a reduction in the level of wealth tax, or indeed a reduction in the savings rate.
+There are interesting parallels here to the situation Keynes' characterised in the last chapter of the General Theory as 'the euthanasia of the rentier', in which a persistent oversupply of savings leads to a progressive decline in the rate of return on capital (Keynes 1936).